 Step 6: If your internal appeal is rejected, file an external appeal.

-Health insurance claims are denied every day.
+Health insurance claims and prior authorization requests are denied every day.
 It is important to understand your rights to an appeal so that you can get the care to which you are entitled.

 Footnotes